 In a web posting entitled ‘Behind the Scenes at the Forestry Commission: Managing Ips typographus – five years on’, Fred Toft, the Ips typographus project manager in the plant health forestry team, shared insights into the combined work of Forest Research, the Forestry Commission and DEFRA in the management of this insect pest.

 Forestry Journal: Any attempt to rid large parts of southern England of Norway spruce will prove a tall order indeed.Any attempt to rid large parts of southern England of Norway spruce will prove a tall order indeed.
-(Image: FJ)
+(Image: Stock)

 The number of infestations identified since December 2018 is considerably more than I had imagined.
 The team has investigated more than 750 sites during the last five years but says only six per cent have returned positive identification of infestation and breeding galleries.
 However, that works out at 45 infestations, which more or less tallies with the 44 eradication sites specified further on in the account.